 * Syria and Iraq were partially relieved from the Iranian militia intervention by the killing of the Iranian General Sulimani, and the defeat of the Islamic State (ISIS) terrorist organization.

-* Sudan is witnessing a long-waited political change that will eventually benefit, not only the Sudanese people, but also Africa and the Middle East; by putting an end to former regime’s tolerance with terrorism that turned Sudan into a hotbed for both African and Middle Eastern terrorists.
+* Sudan is witnessing a long-waited political change that will eventually benefit, not only the Sudanese people but also Africa and the Middle East; by putting an end to the former regime’s tolerance of terrorism that turned Sudan into a hotbed for both African and Middle Eastern terrorists.

-* Israel has, finally, been able to claim a better regional status and to get properly integrated in its regional context, thanks to the U.S. sponsored Abraham accords with United Arab Emirates, Bahrain, and Sudan.
+* Israel has, finally, been able to claim a better regional status and to get properly integrated into its regional context, thanks to the U.S.-sponsored Abraham Accords with the United Arab Emirates, Bahrain, and Sudan.
 That is in addition to the unprecedented progress in Israel’s political and security relations with its closest neighbors; Egypt and Jordan.

 That is highly unlikely!
-The Middle East we are living in today is much different than the Middle East of 2009, when Obama cam in power, and the Middle East of 2016, when Trump came in power.
+The Middle East we are living in today is much different than the Middle East of 2009, when Obama came into power, and the Middle East of 2016 when Trump came into power.
 It is more stable, united, and pragmatic.

 * The military powers of main regional players - namely Egypt, Israel, Saudi Arabia, and UAE - have grown stronger and smarter than ever before.
 It is in the best interest of Biden to continue enhancing strategic and military partnerships with these countries.